GianmarcoLuchetti/Bioavailability/README.md

 - Class 0 --> bioavailability <= 35%;
 - Class 1 --> bioavailability > 35% and <= 70%;
 - Class 2 --> bioavailability > 70%;

 The two datasets were eventually merged to increase the number of samples available for subsequent prediction steps, distinguishing between a training set and a test set.

+## Bioavailability_prediction
+In this notebook, some features of our dataset were first analyzed using data analysis techniques.
+Then an evaluation was made of the ability of some algorithms to predict bioavailability classes as a function of features.

+## Reference
+[1] Tingjun Hou, Junmei Wang, Wei Zhang, Xiaojie Xu, ADME evaluation in drug discovery.
+6. If the oral bioavailability in human can be effectively predicted by simple molecular properties-based rules?
+Journal of Chemical Information and Modeling, 2007, 47, 460-463
+[2] Min Wei, Xudong Zhang, Xiaolin Pan, Bo Wang, Changge Ji, Yifei Qi, and John Z.H.
+Zhang.
+HobPre: accurate prediction of human oral bioavailability for small molecules